 What are the major indoor pollutants?

 Biological contaminants can come from both outside and inside the home.
-Examples of biological contaminants include: fungi (moulds), insects such as dust mites and cockroaches, dander from fur-bearing animals such dogs or cats, and dusts and pollens.
+Fungi (moulds), insects such as dust mites and cockroaches, dander from fur-bearing animals such dogs or cats, and dusts and pollens are some examples.
 Biological contaminants can cause allergic symptoms.
 For more information, see HealthLinkBC File #65b Indoor Air Quality: Mould and Other Biological Contaminants.

 Combustion (burning) by-products are gases and small particles caused by the incomplete burning of fuels such as oil, gas, kerosene, wood, coal and propane.
-Examples of combustion by-products found indoors include fine particulate matter, carbon monoxide and nitrogen oxides.
-Sources include wood heaters and woodstoves, furnaces, gas stoves, fireplaces, car exhaust from an attached garage, and tobacco smoke.
+Examples include fine particulate matter, carbon monoxide and nitrogen oxides.
+Sources include wood heaters and woodstoves, furnaces, gas stoves, fireplaces, car exhaust from an attached garage and tobacco smoke.
 For more information, see HealthLinkBC File #65c Indoor Air Quality: Combustion By-products and HealthLinkBC File #30a The Harmful Effects of Second-hand Smoke.

-Formaldehyde and other volatile organic compounds (VOCs): Formaldehyde is a chemical found in many building materials such as plywood and particleboard, in furnishings such as furniture, drapes and carpets, and in personal care products.
-For example, formaldehyde is an ingredient in some nail polishes, nail glues and nail hardeners.
-A wide range of products, such as shampoos, eyelash glues, hair gels and liquid body soaps, contain formaldehyde-releasing chemicals.
-When these chemicals naturally break down, they release low doses of formaldehyde, and create a preservative effect in the product.
+Formaldehyde and other volatile organic compounds (VOCs) are chemicals found in materials such as plywood and particleboard, in furnishings such as furniture, drapes and carpets, and in personal care products.
 Cleaning agents, paints, lacquers and varnishes are additional sources of VOCs.
 VOCs can be released from these materials for several years.
 For more information, see HealthLinkBC File #65d Indoor Air Quality: Volatile Organic Compounds.

 Asbestos was used as an insulator and fire retardant for many years.
-It is sometimes still found in insulation around older hot water pipes and boilers.
-It is also found in old flooring material and some types of insulation used in attics and walls.
+It is sometimes still found in older homes.
 Asbestos does not cause a health risk unless it is frayed or crumbling and releasing fibers into the air that can be inhaled.
+Over time, exposure to asbestos can cause lung cancer.
 For more information, see HealthLinkBC File #32 Asbestos: When Should I Worry?

-Radon is a naturally occurring radioactive gas given off during the decay of uranium which naturally occurs in some soil and rock.
+Radon is a naturally occurring radioactive gas.
+It is given off when uranium, which naturally occurs in some soil and rock, decays.
 Radon gas is odourless, invisible and has no taste.
 It can enter a home or building directly through the building’s foundation from surrounding soil.
 Over time, high levels of inhaled radon gas may lead to lung cancer.
 High levels of radon have been found in parts of interior and northern British Columbia.
+Kits are available to measure the level of indoor radon.
 For more information, see HealthLinkBC File #42 Radon in the Homes and Other Dwellings.